pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 #### Calculation

-_TODO(olshansky): Look at claims data to figure out the value for ProofRequirementThreshold_

 `ProofRequirementThreshold` should be as small as possible so that most such that most Claims for into the probabilistic bucket, while also balancing out penalties that may be too large for faulty honest Servicers.
 It will be selected to be `2σ` above the Claim `μ` such that `97.3%` fall into the `ProofRequestProbability` part of the piecewise function.

 `ProofRequestProbability (p)` is selected as `0.25` to enable scaling the network by `4x`.